NiMouh/discord_exfiltration/README.md

 - Data Flow Start/End Timestamp (in seconds)
 - IP Protocol Number

-In order to convert our qualitative data into quantitive data, we chosed to use observation windows of 0.1 seconds and 1 second
+In order to convert our qualitative data into quantitive data, we chosen a sampling interval of 1 second.

 > This allows a balance between the level of detail needed to capture relevant events and the volume of data generated

-- Mean and Standard Deviation of idle times: Unusual gaps or consistency between flows.
-- Number of flows: Indicating irregular usage patterns.
-- Size of exchanged data (Mean/Variance): Changes in data size can point to unexpected or secretive data transfers.
-  - Up/Down
+This metrics obtained in the sampling interval are:

+- Download/Upload Size of TCP Packets
+- Download/Upload Size of QUIC Packets

+> In the following order: `tcp_upload_packets, tcp_upload_bytes, quic_upload_packets, quic_upload_bytes, tcp_download_packets, tcp_download_bytes, quic_download_packets, quic_download_bytes`

+### Feature Extraction

+This function extracts the following features:

+- Variance of silence and activity times
+- Ratio between upload and download bytes for TCP and QUIC (separately)
-- Durations of Flows
+- Mean, median and standard deviation of total bytes
+- Mean, median and standard deviation of number of packets

 ### Production

-Benign Behavior: It will be done by performing normal usage of the application, made by:
+**Benign Behavior:** It will be done by performing normal usage of the application, made by:

 - Humans: sending messages and files as usual
 - Bots: made by plugins added to the server

-Malicious Behavior: It will be done using tree types of bots:
+**Malicious Behavior:** It will be done using tree types of bots:

 - Easy to Detect:
   - Size: 10MB